hernancerm/git-timeline/README.md

 - Pass-through of all opts/args to git-log (except --help, -h, --version and -v).
 - One-line format.

-## Constraints
+## Limitations

 - This in a commit subject line breaks the format: `</hernancerm.git-timeline.subject-line>`
-- Currently, no support for listing commits from a repo in a dir different from cwd.
-- Currently, should not work in Windows due to at least the pager.
+- Not tested in any way in Windows.

 ## Installation